w3c-fedid/FedCM/README.md

 # Early Exploration

-There is a wide set of [privacy](#privacy) and [usability](#friction) goals for identity sharing on the web, but this proposal is largely optimized for a plausible deployment on the web, specifically maintaining **user behavior** and **website infrastructure** backwards compatible.
+There is a wide set of [privacy](#privacy) and [usability](#friction) goals for identity sharing on the web, but early on we ran into better understanding the structural deployment of federation on the web, specifically the properties that make different strategies more or less plausible.

-A noteworthy observation of identity federation on the web today is that there are relatively few public [IDPs](#idp) in use (say, tens), particularly in comparison to the number of [RPs](#rp) (say, millions) and their users (say, billions).
-Any deployment will be much easier if it only requires adoption by IDPs and no changes or engagement on the part of RPs and users.
+For example, it is clear that there are relatively few public [IDPs](#idp) in use (say, tens), particularly in comparison to the number of [RPs](#rp) (say, millions) and their users (say, billions).
+A structural change that only requires adoption by IDPs and no changes or engagement on the part of RPs and users is significantly easier compared to redeploying millions of RPs or retraining billions of users.

 Fortunately, in more cases than not, RPs implement federated identity importing a script provided by - and under the control of - IDPs, giving us a major deployment vehicle: IDP SDKs loaded into RPs.

 ![](static/mock7.svg)